Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Viktor Orban (*1963) is a conservative Hungarian politician and jurist.
 He has been Prime Minister of Hungary twice: currently, since 2010.

 Orban leads Hungary's national conservative Fidesz party.
-His cabinet introduced major constitutional and legislative reforms, drawing criticism from foreign observers.
-He advocates social conservatism, nationalism, euroscepticism and rejects any redistribution of refugees across the European Union.
+His Cabinet introduced major constitutional and legislative reforms, drawing criticism from foreign observers.
+He advocates social conservatism, nationalism, euroskepticism and rejects any redistribution of refugees across the European Union.
 Here you can find an automatic compilation of all DW content referring to Viktor Orban.